NREL/floris/docs/empirical_gauss_model.md

 ## Yaw added mixing

 Yaw misalignment can also add turbulence to the wake.
-In the geometric model, this effect, referred to as "yaw-added wake recovery" in other models, is activated by setting
+In the empirical Gaussian model, this effect, referred to as "yaw-added wake recovery" in other models, is activated by setting
 `enable_yaw_added_recovery` to `true`.
 Yaw-added mixing is represented by updating the wake-induced mixing term as follows: